urbanspr1nter/nesthing/docs/PPU.md

 = 30
 ```

-The nametable is essentially a representation of 32x30 tiles, where each tile is composed of 8x8 pixels.
+The nametable is essentially a representation of **32x30 tiles**, where each tile is composed of 8x8 pixels.
 Each nametable byte then references a sepcific address to the 16 byte chunk of the background tile.

 The base nametable address, or the starting address where all the background tiles are stored in memory is controlled through the PPU register `$2000`.
 Background patterns are referenced starting at `$0000`, or `$1000`, depending on what bit is set within `$2000`.

 The NES not only has 1 nametable, but 4 nametables with only 2 being active at a time to facilitate scrolling.

 This means that a total of 2 KB is reserved for nametables.
 Each nametable is 960 bytes each whith some space allocated for attribute memory for each background tile (which is an additional 64 bytes).
 Therefore, each nametable is composed of 1024 bytes, or 1 KB.
+Note, that this is where the saying goes for the NES having "2KB of VRAM" -- this is the memory occupied for the 2 nametables.

  The nametables start at addresses `$2000`, `$2400`, `$2800`, and `$2C00`.
 We will only discuss in the context of a single nametable for this document.
 Let's assume `$2000`, and the memory map of a nametable as follows: